-115. The same study suggested that while adult former smokers using JUUL might know, based on their nicotine experience, when to stop, adolescent non-smokers may be more likely to "chase higher levels of the drug's effects," and binge on JUUL to the point of rapid addiction.
+119. The same study suggested that while adult former smokers using JUUL might know, based on their nicotine experience, when to stop, adolescent non-smokers may be more likely to "chase higher levels of the drug's effects," and binge on JUUL to the point of rapid addiction.76 an epidemic of youth vaping.77 Experts attribute this marked contrast to the fact that the United Kingdom limited the amount of nicotine in e-cigarettes, including JUUL, to 20 milligrams of nicotine per milliliter.
+JUUL infused its U.S. product with 59 milligrams of nicotine per milliliter, almost two and half times the nicotine limit allowed in the United Kingdom.78

-&lt;sup>74 Poonam Roa, et. al., JUUL and Combusted Cigarettes Comparably Impair Endothelial Function, 37(8) Tobacco Regulatory Science 30 (Jan.
+75 Poonam Roa, et. al., JUUL and Combusted Cigarettes Comparably Impair Endothelial Function, 37(8) Tobacco Regulatory Science 30 (Jan.
 2020),